 If you’ve come to purchase the Immunity Poster, I’m sorry to say that I am no longer offering it for sale.

 Over the course of the last year and a half, it’s been hard to find the time to write here, but I hope to pick up again soon.
 I will continue to write about my passions – feeding my family healthy, immune supporting nutritious foods and living a simplified and environmentally conscious life.

-Over five years ago, I clipped a magazine article about strong bones.
+Over six years ago, I clipped a magazine article about strong bones.
 It had pictures of lots of vegetables and described how their nutritional composition supported strong bones.
 Many of the vegetables were ones I had a really hard time getting my daughter to eat such as kale, spinach, and red peppers.
 I posted the magazine clipping in my kitchen and showed my daughter hoping that a visual might help.
 She took an interest in it immediately because she wanted to have strong bones so she could run and jump higher than the other kids!
 Over the course of the next couple months, I started introducing the veggies I would give her as those that were on her “strong bones” chart.
 I would show her what they looked like and give her a brief description of why that food was going to help her get strong bones.